Your cart is currently empty!

 We recommend using frosted lenses or glare-reducing lenses on fixtures instead of clear lens fixtures that show LEDs.
 A frosted lens is the right lighting choice for reducing glare when looking upwards at the ceiling helps prevent direct glare.

-It allows you to see how gym lighting fixtures, along with the amount of natural light emitted, will become the lighting system you need to properly light the gym.
+It allows you to see how the lighting fixtures, along with the amount of natural light emitted, will become the lighting system you need to properly light the gym.
 Everyone knows LED lights excel in energy efficiency, but the key to good lighting is choosing the right fixture that provides the right amount of light and is balanced and well distributed from high ceilings.
 Most customers find that upgrading HID light sources like Metal Halide and traditional fluorescent lighting fixtures to LED lighting fixtures, like LED Recessed Lights, creates a better gym experience and has many cost-saving benefits.